StackExchange/dnscontrol/documentation/getting-started.md

 Done.
 1 corrections.
 ```

-Next run `dnscontrol push` to actually make the changes.
+Next, run `dnscontrol push` to actually make the changes.
 In this
 case, the change will be to create a zone file where one didn't
 previously exist.